 - Chalk Messages.
 Leave chalk messages and/or drawings on the sidewalk outside of neighbors’ homes.
 Whether it’s a heart with a happy face drawn inside, a cursive “Happy Valentine’s Day,” or something else entirely, the chalk message is a fun, easy way to celebrate and bring happiness to others.

 - Send Cards.
-While our kids may not be able to exchange cards in class this year, does your child have the email addresses for his/her classmates?
+Classes may be celebrating Valentine’s Day differently this year.
+If your child isn’t able to exchange cards in class, does your child have the email addresses for his/her classmates?
 Why not send everyone a digital Valentine’s Card?
 And don’t forget handmade cards – the perfect gift for grandparents, aunts,, and uncles.

 - Create Care Packages.
-While we may not be able to hug and kiss friends and extended families right now, you can still share the chocolate kind!
+Everyone is handling covid somewhat differently.
+So if you’re not able to visit with extended family and exchange hugs and kisses, you can still share the chocolate kind!
 Create care packages filled with Hershey’s Kisses and Hugs.
 Include some drawings and notes, too!
 Drop them off and don’t forget to leave some outside for your mail carrier and delivery people.

 - Art with Candy Conversation Hearts.
 Especially great for little hands, have kids glue Candy Conversation Hearts to make different designs.
 They can spell out their names, make a happy face, hearts, messages of love and friendship, and more.

 - Cut-out, color, paint, print hearts.
 There are so many ways to create hearts.
 Start early.
 Make a few a day until you’ve got quite a stash.
 Then decorate.
 Tape them to windows.
 Hang them from the ceiling.